PERSOL HR DATA BANK in APAC

 • Subsequent offense during pay raise suspension period

-• Subsequent offense of an act corresponding to discharge (demotion)
+• Subsequent offense of an act corresponding to discharge from a position

 3. Unauthorized absence for 5 days or more per 30 days or 20 days or more per 365 days without due cause